 “Banks are going to have to spend a lot more on human resources,” says L’Hostis, “in part because some people might have left, and because as they accelerate their digital transformation, they’re going to have to rely on technology workers, software engineers, data scientists, and so on.
 So you either have to train — or retrain — your own employees to fit these needs or you have to find new people to join your organization.”

 The Cold, Hard Reality:

 Part of being adaptive will be to frankly assess the state of the institution's current employee base in the light of digital challenges.

 “Grade your talent,” L’Hostis advises.
 This will help identify gaps and weaknesses that need to be fixed before progress can be made.

 Ultimately all of this requires money and getting a good share of the budget dollar.
-Selling top management on the need for this, according to the report, means demonstrating how the investment will yield more revenue, cost cuts, faster time-to-market and enhanced customer experience.
+Selling top management on the need for this, according to the report, means demonstrating how the investment will yield benefits such as more revenue, cost cuts, faster time-to-market and enhanced customer experience.

 Connecting with Partners to Achieve Real Transformation